Why get accredited?

 If the findings are that the school has met the initial application requirements, the school shall be granted Candidate Status.
 Training in how to develop a self study, strategic plan for improvement, and host an onsite visit will follow.

-Upon Candidate Status, the school is granted a period of two years to complete the accreditation process.
+Upon Candidate Status, the school is granted a period of two years to complete the accreditation process by developing a Self Study Document.
 If the MNSAA process is not completed within the two year time frame, the school is required to begin the application procedures anew.

 If the findings are that the school has not met the initial application requirements, the school will be advised what actions need to be undertaken to satisfy the candidacy requirements.